Labrador Retriever mix breed dogs are becoming a staple in the hybrid or so-called “designer” dog breeding field today.

 In time, the Labrador was imported to England, where this dog became a prized hunting companion.

 The Labrador inherited the St. John’s water dog’s thick, double-layer coat, with its coarse, water-resistant top layer, soft and thick insulating inner layer and thick, flat, otter-like tail.

 This coat sheds year-round and twice per year will “blow coat” and shed profusely to renew the coat’s water-repellent and insulating properties.

-The Labrador is bred in three main coat colours: black, yellow and chocolate brown.
+The Labrador is bred in three main coat colors: black, yellow and chocolate brown.

-The “silver” or liver Lab coat colour is actually a dilute form of the brown coat colour.
-The fox-red Lab is really a dilute form of the yellow coat colour.
+The “silver” or liver Lab coat color is actually a dilute form of the brown coat color.
+The fox-red Lab is really a dilute form of the yellow coat color.